hdelva/fosite/thesis/report.md

 \caption{Endless Loop} \label{smp:nostop}
 \end{code}

 Although deciding whether or not any given program will stop is impossible, it is possible in some cases.
 Those cases also happen to be quite common.
 Code sample \ref{smp:nostop} is an excerpt from a submission.
 The student intended to tokenize the string `x`, building the token in `list2`.
 Every token should then get translated and the translated token gets stored in `list1`.
-There are a number of mistakes but the most important one is the endless `while` loop.
+There are a number of mistakes, but the most important one is the endless `while` loop.
 The student wanted index `i` to be a starting position of the token, with the `while` loop building the token from that point.
-That's of course not what the code does, the same character will get added over and over since none of the values in the loop condition ever change.
+That's of course not what the code does.
+The same character will get added over and over since none of the values in the loop condition ever change.
 Data-flow analysis remembers when and where variables get their values, so it can be used to recognize that the variables are still the same.

 The secondary goal of the interpreter is to open the door to code refactoring, through the means of a data-flow analysis.
 Every evaluated node during interpretation emits a list of changes and dependencies as discussed in section \ref{approach}.

 # Implementation

 Fosite is an abstract interpreter.
 It uses abstract pointers, which can be used to fetch abstract objects from an abstract memory.
 The objects themselves have no value, but they do have a notion of types, attributes, and elements.
 There is a notion of namespaces where names get mapped to objects, and a notion of heterogeneous collections.
-In essence, the interpreter tries to get as close at it can to actual interpreter without having actual values.
-This not as obvious as it sounds.
+In essence, the interpreter tries to get as close as it can to an actual interpreter, without having actual values.
+This is not as obvious as it sounds.
 For example, it's tempting to cut corners when implementing the _Method Resolution Order_ (MRO), variable capturing in closure definitions, or the explicit `self` argument in Python.
 Simple approximations of these behaviors would suffice for well written code -- but targeting such code makes no sense for a static analyzer.
 We have to be able to analyze _really_ bad code as well.

 \begin{code}
   \begin{tcblisting}{listing only,